Hopac/Hopac/Docs/Internals.md

 At the moment, this document contains some quickly written random notes on the internal implementation details of Hopac.
 It will probably help if the reader is already familiar with many of the basic ideas and issues in the implementation of something like Hopac.

-Many of the code snippets in here are illustrative and might not be valid F# code.
+> The code snippets in here are illustrative and not necessarily valid F# code.

 The actual definitions may be written in C# and contain implementation details not discussed here.
 Also note that these are internal implementation details and subject to change.

 The **Work** class represents a work item.